Unfortunately, this publication is currently out of print.

 You canít help falling in love with wetlands when you see this book.
-Wisconsin Wetlands Association announces the publication of Wisconsinís Wetland Gems (150 pp., $25) a full-color guide to Wisconsinís 100 Wetland Gems - high quality habitats that represent the wetland riches (marshes, swamps, bogs, fens, and more) that historically made up a quarter of Wisconsinís landscape.
+Wisconsin Wetlands Association produced Wisconsinís Wetland Gems® (150 pp., $25) a full-color guide to Wisconsinís 100 Wetland Gems® - high quality habitats that represent the wetland riches (marshes, swamps, bogs, fens, and more) that historically made up a quarter of Wisconsinís landscape.
 The full-color book features beautiful materials, including all of the maps and fact sheets that are available in PDF form on these webpages and more, compiled in a convenient, spiral-bound collection.

-The Wetland Gems Book is also available at the following retail outlets:
+The Wetland Gems® Book may still available at the following retail outlets:

 - The Bog Shoe at Crex Meadows

 - Friends of the Kickapoo Valley Reserve Gift Shop